-The clothes you decide to wear under your flame-resistant clothing have a significant impact on your safety and the effectiveness of your FR clothing.
+The clothes you decide to wear under your fireproof clothing have a significant impact on your safety and the effectiveness of your FR clothing.
 Whenever you wear FR clothes, remember to only wear non-melting garments underneath them.

 There are two primary reasons for this caution.
 The first is that by doing this, you’re essentially adding a second layer of FR protection.
 Even if your first layer of outerwear gets damaged or burned, you will still have a second layer to protect you.
 The layer of air insulation between the two layers also helps keep you safe.

 Another reason to dress in non-melting underclothes is the intense environment you may be working in.
 Even though your outer layer provides protection, it’s still possible your underlayer will begin to melt or become overheated.
 If temperatures and conditions are extreme enough, these bottom layers of clothing may even ignite and cause serious injury.

 Anyone who is not extremely familiar with this information and these terms might assume these three terms are synonyms.
 The confusion is understandable, given the similarities.
 Two of the terms are interchangeable, but the other is quite a bit different.

 Here are the major differences between them.

 - Flame-resistant: Flame-resistant clothing consists of inherently nonflammable fabrics and materials.
 The materials have a chemical structure that naturally resists flames.
 These types of fibers can catch fire, but they will either self-extinguish or burn exceedingly slowly.
 These materials’ essential function is to prevent the further spread of fire.